 4. Host a trivia or game night.

 There are a number of trivia and game applications that are as simple to access as creating an account.
 If you’re into it (we are) you can go as far as organizing a full-on virtual murder mystery party.
 Whatever event you choose to host, send out some swag to build hype.
 Set the tone and share a playlist so you can listen to the same music.
 Or make music the event itself and build a collaborative playlist to get to know each other’s music taste (we did).
 Check out the Symba team’s “Job Hunting Jams” Spotify playlist.

 5. Get together for Lunch ‘n Learns.

-Send your interns a stipend to order a delivery from their favorite restaurant then video call at the same time.
+Send your interns a stipend to order delivery from their favorite restaurants; then have lunch and do a video call at the same time.
 Lunch ‘n Learns are an opportunity to share personal stories on a chosen topic and discuss a subject of common interest that expands beyond intern responsibilities.
 To keep it purely professional, have participants research and present on a theme of the week.
 Psst, use a poll to decide on topics.

 6. Inspire healthy competition.

 Sync up for focus!
-Join forces in a bug jam, hackathon, or power hour of problem-solving and brainstorming with your department.
+Join forces in a bug jam, hackathon, or power hour of problem-solving and brainstorming with your interns.

 7. Support physical, mental, & emotional wellness.